 Eisler Liván Hernández Carrera (born February 20, 1975) is a Cuban American retired professional baseball pitcher.
 Hernandez was a two-time All Star and won the series MVP award when his team, the Florida Marlins, won the World Series.

-Robyn Rihanna Fenty (born February 20, 1988), known by her stage name Rihanna, is a Barbadian American recording artist, actress, and fashion designer.
+Robyn Rihanna Fenty (born February 20, 1988), known by her stage name Rihanna, is a Barbadian American Grammy Award-winning recording artist, actress, and fashion designer.

 Jīn Xuěfēi (born February 21, 1956) is a contemporary Chinese American poet and novelist using the pen name Ha Jin.
 He won the National Book Award for Waiting.

-Andrew Wiggins (born February 23, 1995) is a Canadian American professional basketball player for the Cleveland Cavaliers who was selected number #1 overall in the 2014 NBA Draft.
+Andrew Wiggins (born February 23, 1995) is a Canadian American professional basketball player for the Golden State Warriors who was selected number #1 overall in the 2014 NBA Draft.
 He would go on to earn NBA Rookie of the Year honors for the 2014-15 season.

 Ted Arison (February 24, 1924 — October 1, 1999) was an Israeli American businessman who co-founded Norwegian Cruise Lines and founded Carnival Cruise Lines.
 He was also a philanthropist through his Arison Foundation.

-Ahmed Hassan Zewail (born February 26, 1946) is an Egyptian American Noble Prize-winning scientist, known as the father of femtochemistry.
+Ahmed Hassan Zewail (February 26, 1946 - August 2, 2016) was an Egyptian American Noble Prize-winning scientist, known as the father of femtochemistry.

 Levi Strauss (February 26, 1829 – September 26, 1902) was a German American businessman who founded the first company to manufacture blue jeans, Levi Strauss & Co.